davelizac/Quiz_Game/README.md

 # Quiz_Game
 My version of the Quiz Game.
-It consists of 10 questions about general knowled at intermediate level.
+It consists of 10 questions about general knowledge at intermediate level.

 In this project I learned: